nowsprinting/test-helper.monkey/README.md

-### Find and operate interactable components
+### Find and operate interactable GameObject

 `GameObjectFinder` is a class that finds `GameObject` by name or path (can specify [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern).

-The constructor can specify the timeout seconds.
+Constructor arguments:

+- **timeoutSeconds**: Timeout seconds for find methods.
+The default is 1 second.
+- **reachableStrategy**: Strategy to examine whether `GameObject` is reachable from the user.
+The default implementation returns true if it can raycast from `Camera.main` to the pivot position.
+- **isComponentInteractable**: Function returns whether the `Component` is interactable or not.
+The default implementation returns true if the component is a uGUI compatible component and its `interactable` property is true.

 #### Find GameObject by name

 Find a `GameObject` by name; if not found, poll until a timeout.
+If the timeout, a `TimeOutException` is thrown.

 Arguments: